 Note: there is an entrance fee into almost every Florida State Park.
 Usually it’s only $6 USD or so, but just be aware.
 Not much in travel is free.

 Day trip from Orlando to Blue Spring State Park

-A lot of people visit Orlando for the theme parks and never get to see the natural side of Florida.
+A lot of people visit Orlando for the theme parks, such as Universal Orlando Resort, and never get to see the natural side of Florida.
 It’s easy to make a short day trip from Orlando to Blue Spring State Park.
 Driving, it’s only about 45 minutes from Orlando to Orange City.
-In bad traffic it can take you up to an hour and a half, but typically visiting Blue Springs you’ll go in the morning and go against the flow of traffic.
+In bad traffic it can take you up to an hour and a half (in really bad traffic), but typically visiting Blue Springs you’ll go in the morning and go against the flow of traffic.

 When to visit Blue Spring State Park for Manatees

-The best time of year to visit Blue Spring State Park is going to be in February when the most Florida manatees are there.
-Starting in mid November and going to March, winter is for sure the best time to visit if you want to experience the crazy congregation of manatees in the river.
+The best time of year to visit Blue Spring State Park is going to be in January or February when the most Florida manatees are there.
+It’s very easy to see manatees at Blue Spring State Park starting in mid November and going to March, but the winter months are for sure the best time to visit if you want to experience the crazy congregation of manatees in the river.
 There was a day in 2017 where nearly 400 manatees were spotted in the river approaching the headspring of Blue Spring, their winter home.
 I don’t know about you, but that is a bucket list item for me to experience!